RepairKnowledge

 The Picosecond Advantage: What It Actually Does Well

 Credit where credit is due: picosecond lasers represent a genuine technological advancement.
-By delivering energy in pulse durations measured in picoseconds (10^-12 seconds) rather than the nanoseconds (10^-9 seconds) of Q-switched lasers, they achieve a predominantly photomechanical rather than photothermal effect on pigment particles.
+By delivering energy in pulse durations measured in picoseconds (10^-12 seconds) rather than the nanoseconds (10^-9 seconds) of Q-switched (Q-switched laser) lasers, they achieve a predominantly photomechanical rather than photothermal effect on pigment particles.

 This means they can fragment melanin into smaller particles with less collateral thermal damage to surrounding tissue.
 For conditions like solar lentigines (sun spots), post-inflammatory hyperpigmentation from acne, and certain types of birthmarks, picosecond lasers offer a meaningful improvement over older technology.
 Fewer sessions, faster recovery, and more complete clearance.